The Rotary Club of Elizabeth Meets Every Wednesday at 12:15pm

 Water and sanitation, one of Rotary’s six areas of focus, is a local concern of global importance.
 Meeting these basic needs continues to be a fundamental problem in developing countries

 ShelterBox is an international relief charity that provides immediate assistance to people affected by disasters such as earthquakes, volcanic activity, flooding, hurricanes, cyclones, tsunamis, or conflict.

 ShelterBox provides shelter, lifesaving equipment, and educational materials to hard-hit communities worldwide.

 - Polio Plus Project

-This is a signature Rotary International project to rid the world of the dreaded polio virus.
-Since 1985 the Elizabeth Rotary Club has been deeply involved in immunization projects, fund raising projects, public announcement and TV spots promoting immunization.
-We have sponsored 2 Elizabeth Rotarians for an immunization trip to West Africa to distribute vaccine.
+This is a signature Rotary International project to rid the world of the dreaded poliovirus.
+Since 1985 the Elizabeth Rotary Club has been deeply involved in immunization projects, fundraising projects, public announcements and TV spots promoting immunization.
+We have sponsored 2 Elizabeth Rotarians for an immunization trip to West Africa to distribute the vaccine.

 The project has been enormously successful in reducing polio cases.
 When started there were approximately 375,000 report polio cases today less than 100.